manjou/meet/README.md

 ### Feature 6
-As a user, i should be able
+As a user, i should be able to display Charts visualizing event details.

 #### Scenario 1
 **Given** the user is viewing the app